BonnyAD9/uamp/other/manpages/uamp1.md

 ## HTTP server

 The HTTP server is primarly used for uamp to comunicate with running instances.
 But the api is made to be usable also by other programs or manually.

-There are currently two endpoints:
+These are the GET endpoints:

 `/api/ctrl`
   Used for receiving control messages.
 The control messages are passed as query